Avena sterilis: Appearance

 It has an inflorescence that is either an equilateral or a slightly one-sided panicle.
 The spikelets usually have 3 florets, but can have anywhere from 2 to 5.
 The spikelets (without awns) are 1.7-4.5 cm long; the glumes are 2.4-5 cm long.

 The florets can either be a straw yellow or slightly reddish in colour.
 Occasionally, there can be reddish hairs at the base of the floret.

 The lemma is usually 1.5-4 cm long.
 The florets are elongate and taper at the top.
 The two florets closest to the glumes have a twisted dorsal awn that is 3-9 cm long.

 Varieties and subspecies

 One can distinguish between the two subspecies, A. sterilis sterilis and A. sterilis ludoviciana, using the size of the reproductive parts of the flower.

 A study of 139 populations of A. sterilis L. in Spain revealed 6 varieties based on morphological classifications, though no new subspecies were formally described.

 Reproduction

 A. sterilis is hexaploid.
-It an annual plant, with a life cycle that mirrors many cereal crops.
+It is an annual plant, with a life cycle that mirrors many cereal crops.
 While an individual plant is capable of producing as many as 200 seeds, the average seed production of a single plant is 13-21 seeds.
 Seeds regularly live in the soil for upwards of two years, and can survive for as many as 5 years prior to germination.